Avi GSLB Architecture, Terminology, and Object Model

-- An Avi site runs an Avi Vantage Controller cluster and SEs and can perform any combination of the four key functions.
+- An Avi site has an Avi Vantage Controller cluster and SEs and can perform any combination of the four key functions.

 - An external site runs third-party ADCs from vendors such as F5, Citrix, etc. Such sites can only perform function 4.
 The opacity of an external site prevents it from participating in a GSLB site configuration, which only contains information about Avi Controller clusters, such as their address and credentials.

-Note: Not every virtual service homed to a particular Avi or external site need participate in the Avi GSLB solution.
+Note: Not every virtual service homed to an Avi site or external site need participate in the Avi GSLB solution.
 Said another way, not every application is a global application.